AdrienHorgnies/pass-select/README.md

 The interface is:
 - /dev/stdin is given the unencrypted content of the password entry.
-- The first argument is expression given to pass-select.
+- The first argument is the expression given to pass-select.
 - The result must be sent to /dev/stdout.
 - The result must be empty if it didn't find the given expression.
 - A non zero exit status aborts the command.